Mr-Talha110/uniswap/README.md

 ## Usage

-Include short and useful examples for package users.
-Add longer examples to `/example` folder.
+Below you will see some examples of how to implement each function.

 ```dart
 final like = 'sample';